jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 > [aria2](https://aria2.github.io) is a lightweight multi-protocol & multi-source command-line download utility.

+Combined with detaching session function of [terminal multiplexers](http://linuxcommand.org/lc3_adv_termmux.php) like *screen* or *tmux*, it can be a very convenient and powerful headless download server.

 Its command is not just issuing *aria2* but *aria2c* instead, to install this package:

 `pkg install aria2`